Post

 Mountable Surfaces

 The initial step before getting down to actual design work would be deciding which part of the drone fuselage the LED mount should actually attach to.
-Inspecting the drone’s bottom side reveals two potential areas for affixing an LED light:
+A quick look at the bottom showed me two potential spots where an LED could go:

-I decided to move forward with option #2 for these reasons:
+I decided to move forward with option #2 for a few reasons:

-- The diamond-shaped slot provides depth for significantly more robust mounting methods.
+• The diamond-shaped slot provides depth for more robust mounting methods.

-- The depth also means that LEDs can be mounted closer to the fuselage, helping to keep the LEDs tighter with the assembly and maintaining the drone’s slim profile.
+• The depth also means that LEDs can be mounted closer to the fuselage, helping to keep the LEDs tighter with the assembly and preserve the drone’s slim profile.

-- It’s much safer to fly low-light missions – even if one LED fails, you could still finish your mission as planned with the other functioning LED, or at the very least significantly increase your odds of getting the drone back safely in the dark.
+• The slots appear on both sides of the fuselage, allowing to mount x2 LEDs → safer to fly low-light missions.
+If one LED fails, you could still finish your mission as planned with the other functioning LED, or at the very least increase your odds of getting the drone back safely in the dark.

 3D Measurements

-Next, after deciding what component/part of the drone we are going to latch onto, we need to accurately measure that area of the drone in order to properly design a mounting solution that actually fits well.
-For hobbyists like me, the usual go-to tool would be a simple caliper, however, if I had the actual 3D model of the drone accessible in my modeling app, it would make life significantly easier.
+Next, after deciding what part of the drone we’ll attach to, we need to measure that area to properly design a mount that actually fits well.
+Normally I’d grab a caliper and start measuring, but finding a scanned 3D model online saved me a ton of trial-and-error.
 Luckily, a quick search in some 3D repositories landed me in this Thingiverse webpage featuring the DJI Avata body scanned for us by the good soul goshes.

-I loaded the scanned object into my 3D modeling app (SolidWorks) and extracted the exact contour I needed for my mounting solution to fit.
-This little trick with 3D scanned objects is extremely useful and saved me at least a few iterations of caliper measuring, printing and testing the mount fit vs. real drone body.
+I loaded the scanned object into my 3D modeling app and extracted the exact contour I needed for my mounting solution to fit.
+Using scanned objects is super efficient and saved me at least a few iterations of caliper measuring, printing and testing the mount fit vs. real drone body.

 The Design

-With the goal of complying with all requirements specified above, I finally got down to the actual 3D modeling step.
-Using the measurement sketch from before, I started by designing the core of the mount (diamond-like shape that fits in the propeller-guards slot), and around it I derived a few key elements:
+With the goal of meeting all requirements I specified above in my mini-PRD, I finally got down to the actual modeling step.
+Using the measurement sketch from before, I started by designing the core of the mount (diamond-like shape that fits in the propeller-guards slot), and around it I added a few key elements:

-- Latch teeth – these elements will merge to the top of the flexible arms and will allow locking the mount into place when fully inserted into the diamond-shaped slot.
+3. Latch teeth – these will merge to the top of the flexible arms and will allow locking the mount in place when fully inserted into the diamond-shaped slot.

-- Arm extensions – this is the top-most part of the flexible arms, it will extrude above the propeller-guards to enable a human operator to flex the arms and detach the mount from the drone body.
+4. Arm extensions – this is the top-most part of the flexible arms, it will extrude above the propeller-guards.
+It’ll enable the pilot to flex the arms and detach the mount from the drone body.

-Here are a few more pictures of the assembly:
+Here are a few screenshots of the mount attached to the scanned drone body:

-Mock BRDRC LED (green) attached to the drone with our custom mount (blue)
+Design assembly view Mock BRDRC LED (green) attached to the drone with my custom mount (blue)

 Printing the LED Mounts